Marker Logo

 Topics.
 This historical marker is listed in this topic list: Military.
 A significant historical date for this entry is April 5, 1614.

 Location.
-38° 29.821′ N, 77° 26.143′ W. Marker is near Stafford, Virginia, in Stafford County.
-Marker can be reached from Gilbert Road.
+38° 29.821′ N, 77° 26.143′ W. Marker is in Marine Corps Base Quantico, Virginia, in Stafford County.
+It is in Camp Barrett.
+It can be reached from Gilbert Road.
 Touch for map.
-Marker is in this post office area: Stafford VA 22556, United States of America.
+Marker is in this post office area: Quantico VA 22134, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Growth of Training (within shouting distance of this marker); A Period of Firsts (about 400 feet away, measured in a direct line); An Established Front
+At least 8 other markers are within walking distance of this marker: Growth of Training (within shouting distance of this marker); A Period of Firsts (about 400 feet away, measured

 In the Beginning Marker image.
 Click for full size.